 The Switch allows the assignment of a default 802.1p priority to each port on the Switch.
-In the Configuration folder open the QoS folder and click 802.1p Default Priority, to view the window shown to the right.
-This window allows you to assign a default 802.1p priority to any given port on the Switch.
-The priority queues are numbered from 0, the lowest priority, to 7, the highest priority.
-Click Apply to implement your settings.
+In the Configuration folder open the QoS folder and click 802.1p Default Priority, to view the window shown below.

-Figure 6-48.
+Figure 6-45.
 802.1p Default Priority Settings window